wsprtv/wsprtv.github.io/docs/README.md

 ### Start Date

-The start date is UTC-based and should be in the `YYYY-mm-dd` format, such as `2025-07-15`.
+The start date should be in the `YYYY-mm-dd` format, such as `2025-07-15`.
 This field defaults to 30 days before today and is a good choice for minimizing the load on WSPR Live servers and making the WSPR TV user interface more responsive.
 The start date cannot be